Uses of open science: Language diversity

-Scientific publications in another language than English have been marginalized in large commercial databases: they represent less than 5% of the publications indexed on the Web of Science.
+Scientific publications in languages other than English have been marginalized in large commercial databases: they represent 7.4% of publications in the Scopus database and 4.6% of the publications indexed in Web of Science.
+In contrast, while English still dominates open access repositories, repositories in other languages do exist; UNESCO reported that in 2021, only 46% of repositories indexed by the Directory of Open Access Repository had English as their main language.

-Development of open science platforms, have gradually entailed a change of focus, as local language publication have become acknowledge as important actors in the social dissemination of scientific knowledge.
-In the 2010s, quantitative studies have started to highlight the positive impact of local languages on the reuse of open access resources in varied national contexts such as Finland, Québec, Croatia or Mexico.
+The development of open science platforms has gradually shifted the focus, with local-language publications becoming acknowledged as important actors in the social dissemination of scientific knowledge.
+In the 2010s, quantitative studies have started to highlight the positive impact of local languages on the reuse of open access resources in varied national contexts such as Finland, Québec, and Croatia.

-Measures of the social impact tend to reverse the incentives of international academic metrics like the impact factors: while they are less featured in academic index, publications in a local language fare better on an enlarged audience.
+Measures of social impact tend to reverse the incentives of international academic metrics like the impact factors: while they are less featured in academic indices, publications in a local language fare better on an enlarged audience.
 In Finland, a majority of the audience of the academic platform journal.fi favors publications in Finnish (67%).
-Yet, the linguistic practices of the visitors varies significantly depending on their academic status.
-Lay reader (private citizens) and students have a clear preference for the local language (81% and 78% of publication accessed).
-In contrast, professional researchers favor slightly the use of English over Finnish (55%).
+Yet, the linguistic practices of the visitors vary significantly depending on their academic status.
+Lay readers (private citizens) and students have a clear preference for the local language (81% and 78% of publications accessed).
+In contrast, professional researchers slightly favor English over Finnish (55%).

-Due to the ease of access, open science platforms in a local language can also attain a more global reach.
-The French-Canadian journal consortium Érudit has mostly an international audience, with less than one third of the readers coming from Canada.
+Due to the ease of access, open science platforms in a local language can also achieve a broader reach.
+The French-Canadian journal consortium Érudit has mostly an international audience, with less than one-third of the readers coming from Canada.

 Sharing ecosystem

 Open science resources are more likely to be shared in non-scientific settings such as "Twitter, News, Blogs and Policies".
-In 2011, a log analysis study in Japan highlighted "a remarkable variety of websites linked to these OA papers including blogs about personal hobbies, websites by patients or their families, Q&A website and Wikipedia."
+In 2011, a log analysis study in Japan highlighted "a remarkable variety of websites linked to these OA papers, including blogs about personal hobbies, websites by patients or their families, Q&A website and Wikipedia."

 The diversity of the open science ecosystem has been hypothesized to affect the life cycle pattern.
-In the classic framework of bibliometrics, most publications are expected to experiment an exponentially negative number of citations over the year (also characterized as "half-life", by assimilation with the decay of radioactive elements).
+In the classic framework of bibliometrics, most publications are expected to experience an exponential decline in citations over the year (also characterized as "half-life", by assimilation with the decay of radioactive elements).
 In contrast, open science publications "have the feature of keeping sustained and steady downloads for a long time".
-This sustained reception on a longer timeframe may be partially cause by recurrent episodes of "unexpected access": where old publications attract suddenly a new wave of readers due to a new found relevance.
+This sustained reception on a longer timeframe may be partially caused by recurrent episodes of "unexpected access": where old publications attract a new wave of readers suddenly due to a newfound relevance.